 To summarize, through perturbative analysis under the assumption of smallness of the coupling parameter in the continuum equation, frequency shifts of counterpropagating continuum modes are computed.
 This enables the identification of the location (4.5) and width (4.16) of spectral gaps and their relation to the near-axis QS geometry described in § 3.
-Even if counter-propagation enables the formation of a continuum gap, co-propagation remains a possibility for helical gaps, for which $\Delta m \neq 0$ and $\Delta n \neq 0$ .
+Even if counter-propagation enables the formation of a continuum gap, co-propagation remains a possibility for helical gaps, for which $\Delta m \neq 0$ and $\Delta n \neq 0$.
 This may result in continuum modes which appear to 'cross the gap.'
-The theory has been extended to evaluate cases for which the degeneracy is not lifted at first order in $\epsilon$ , resulting in the phenomena of gaps formed due to coupling of different harmonics of $\epsilon$ .
+The theory has been extended to evaluate cases for which the degeneracy is not lifted at first order in ε , resulting in the phenomena of gaps formed due to coupling of different harmonics of ε .
 We also assess higher-order frequency crossings that may exist in 3-D configurations.
-In the case of an odd-numbered cross through the gap.
+In the case of an odd-numbered crossing, there remains at least one frequency that is unshifted and may appear to cross through the gap.
 We find that several coupling parameters may contribute to the frequency width in the case of such higher-order crossings.
 Finally, we extend the theory away from the magnetic axis to account for higher-order contributions of the flux-surface shaping and field strength variation.